tiryakiv/Mass-segmentation/README.md

 # Mass-segmentation and classification from film mammograms

-This repository includes mass segmentation investigation using the proposed U-net++Xception and other U-net based segmentation models.
+This repository includes breast cancer mass segmentation investigation using the proposed U-net++Xception and other U-net based segmentation models.
 The first step includes a breast segmentation and the second step includes the mass segmentation.
 The two step enabled to focus only on the mass segmentation in the second step, which is a critical task.
 Finally, the mass segmentation predictions were classified as benign versus malignant.

 In the first step, the five-layer U-net was found to have the highest breast segmentation performance.
 The mammogram pixel dimensions were 1024x768.
 The segmentation performance was sufficient and other deep transfer learning methods were not investigated.